Tune the system around MySQL

-Storage technology, file system format, and disk scheduling
+Storage technology, file systems, and disk scheduling

 MySQL storage engines